First uploaded April 8, 2019

 But, true, the album is potentially going to be everyone's personal semiotic ride.
 After all, as Mering sings on “Mirror Forever”: “No one’s ever gonna give you a trophy for all the pain and the things you’ve been through.
 No one knows but you.”

-THIS obscure but still quite significant 2012 independently-produced documentary on a Seattle, er, actually continuing art-cum-economic-cum-political global debate, titled Victims of Fun, just got onto YouTube.
+Victims of Fun.
+This obscure but still quite significant 2006-2012 independently-produced documentary on a Seattle, er, actually global continuing art-cum-economic-cum-political debate, titled Victims of Fun, just got uploaded to YouTube by Victims of Fun.
 Thank God for that!
-(Er, we actually mean the real God).
+(Er, we actually mean the real God, not the police.)

 Text (c) copyright 2019 diskurso.com